gvwilson/sensibleadventures/nardica/nardica.md

 an' French Henry got into it,
 and..."
-*And I saw how to tag someone twice my size,* she almost added.
+*And I saw how to tag someone twice my size,* she almost added but didn't.
-All of a sudden she felt tired, as if her bones were made of concrete.
+Bots weren't the only ones infected with malware during the war, and talking about her visions with anyone---even Aunt Naggie---would mean admitting to herself that there was something in her head that didn't belong there.

-Something in her expression caught Aunt Naggie's eye.
+But something in her expression caught Aunt Naggie's eye.
 She put her hand on Iffy's forehead.
-"Just be still," she said,
+"Just be still," she shushed,
 stern and worried at the same time.
 After a moment she took her hand away, but her expression didn't change.
+"There's no fever.
-"How about you get started and I'll make us both some tea?"
+How about you start getting us ready and I'll make us something quick to eat?"

 "Tea would be nice,"
 Iffy said gratefully.